 Check fuel cap: Illuminates when the fuel cap may not be properly installed.
-Continued driving with this light on may cause the Service engine soon warning light to come on.
-Refer to Fuel filler cap in the Maintenance and Specifications chapter.
+Continued driving with this light on may cause the Check engine warning light to come on, refer to Fuel filler cap in the Maintenance and Specification chapter.